Home Automation Controllers (HAC's)

 A 30 Free Trial is offered for evaluation.

 Software is free available by a downloadable APP from the Play Store.
-THis is a good way to experiance what Smart Switches can do for you without spending $100's.
+This is a good way to experiance what Smart Switches or Shelly Modules can do for you without spending $100's.

 So which is the best?

-Without doubt Homeseer is the most professional and nearly all devices will work out of the box with it (I haven't found any so far that don't)
+For Small Home Systems, without doubt Homeseer is the most professional and nearly all devices will work out of the box with it (I haven't found any so far that don't).

 Be prepared for a steep learning curve, but it's worth it.